uilicious/docs-v1.uilicious.com/scripting/sample.md

 Generates a random full name.

 > This command is based on ChanceJS library.
-It generates a random full name or specifically to certain nationality and format of the full name.
+It generates a random full name or specific to certain nationality and format of the full name.

 #### Usage
 ```javascript